 When it works is the operative phrase.
 That’s where the struggle gets real.

 The problem with both CRM strategy and software is twofold.
-First, small and medium-sized businesses are being pressured by the software industry to adopt tools for manufactured problems that they want business owners to think exist.
-Second, and as a result of the first problem, many businesses begin with tools, not their customers, so their strategy is built around an object rather than the humans they are trying to serve.
+First, the software industry pressures businesses to adopt tools for manufactured problems that they want business owners to think exist.
+Second, and as a result of the first problem, too many businesses begin with tools, not their customers, so their strategy is built around an object rather than the humans they are trying to serve.

 Your success should be based on making your customers successful.